Are your BMW door locks not working correctly?

 Ok, so if it's a GM5 problem what can I do about it?

 3) I also offer a drive up service at my home in Torrance (about 17 miles south of downtown Los Angeles).
-Bring your car by and I'll do all the dirty work of getting the GM5 module out, I'll do the relay replacement and put everything back together.
+Bring your car by and I'll do all the dirty work of getting the GM5 module out, I'll do the repair and put everything back together.
 You don't even have to touch a screwdriver or get your hands dirty.
 Repair Service

-5) Complain to the National Highway Traffic Safety Act, www.nhtsa.org safety complaint online form.
+4) Complain to the National Highway Traffic Safety Act, www.nhtsa.org safety complaint online form.
 This won't get the problem fixed, but, at least you can be added to the growing list people with this problem and if enough people file a complaint NHTSA may require BMW to acknowledge the problem and come out with a fix, but, don't hold your breath.
 It may take years for anything to be done and mostly likely nothing will be done.

 Module Repair Service: